Dave-team/Knowledge-base/Principles.md

     - Life passes most people by while they’re making plans for it
     - Work to live, don’t live to work.
     - Most people over-estimate what they can do in one year, and underestimate what they can do in ten years
+    - It's a mirable that we're alive in the first place
 - You and you alone are responsible:
     - No one owes you anything and nobody gives a fuck about your feelings
     - Own your life, no one else will.
 You are responsible for how you handle everything that happens to you.
 You just pick yourself up, learn and go on.